Social inhibition: Fear

-Through a study intended to further connect and understand links between fear and late social inhibitions, the researchers conducted a study where they worked with 24-month-old toddlers.
-They placed the toddlers in a room called the "risk room" which is set up with a number of play areas for the toddlers to interact with, with one of those areas being a potentially threatening stimulus, in this case, an angry looking gorilla mask.
-The children are left alone, with only their primary caregiver sitting in the corner of the room, to explore the play areas for three minutes, and then the experimenter returns and instructs the toddler to interact with each of the play areas.
-The purpose of this was to allow for other experimenters to code the reactions of the toddler to the stimuli around him or her, paying special attention to their attention to threat, their proximity to the threat, and their fear of novelty.
+Through a study intended to further connect and understand links between fear and late social inhibitions, the researchers conducted a study in which they worked with 24-month-old toddlers.
+They placed the toddlers in a room referred to as the "risk room", which was furnished with a number of play areas for the toddlers to interact with, one of those areas being a potentially threatening stimulus; in this case, an angry looking gorilla mask.
+The children, with only their primary caregiver sitting in the corner of the room, were left to explore the play areas for three minutes, after which the experimenter returned and instructed the toddler to interact with each of the play areas.
+The purpose of the study was to allow for other experimenters to code the reactions of the toddler to the stimuli around him or her, paying special attention to their attention to threat, their proximity to the threat, and their fear of novelty.

-The results of this study indicate that attention to threat (attention given, by the toddler to the feared stimuli) predicts social inhibition in kindergarten.
+The results of this study indicate that attention to threat (in this case, attention given by the toddler to the feared stimuli) predicts social inhibition in kindergarten.
 Further, if the child approaches the feared stimuli, the relation to later social inhibition is not significant.
 When a child's behavior is to keep more than two feet away from the threatening stimulus, their behavior can be seen as linked to later social inhibition.
-Another important factor that the researchers found when looking at the prediction of social inhibition is the child paying a significant amount of attention to a feared or threatening stimuli in the presence of other, enjoyable activities.
-Mainly, if the child's duration of attention to the threatening stimuli is significant even when there are other enjoyable activities available for them to interact with, the link to later social inhibition is stronger due to the fact that "toddler-aged children have increased motoric skill and independence in exploring their environments; so they are capable of using more sophisticated distraction techniques, such as involvement with other activities" (Kopp, 1982 PG 199).
+Another important factor that the researchers found when looking at the prediction of social inhibition is the child paying a significant amount of attention to a feared or threatening stimuli in the presence of other, more enjoyable activities.
+Mainly, if the child's duration of attention to the threatening stimuli is significant even when there are other enjoyable activities available for them to interact with, the link to later social inhibition is stronger due to the fact that "toddler-aged children have increased motoric skill and independence in exploring their environments; so they are capable of using more sophisticated distraction techniques, such as involvement with other activities".